 Many Americans have taken steps in recent years to protect their personal information, but savvy cybercrooks have overcome some of those defenses.
 If you have not taken measures to protect yourself, it may be a good idea to consider your options.

-For a quick review of how vulnerable you might be to identity theft or fraud, click HERE.
+For a quick review of how vulnerable you might be to identity theft or fraud, click HERE (updated to 2023 version).

 Individuals can take four basic steps to help protect themselves against identity theft.
 These steps are represented by the acronym SCAM.